772-985-0795

 For example, if you’ve been luring a sit by moving a treat from their nose up over their head, that same upward motion of your empty hand can become the hand signal for "sit."

-Here's how shaping works:
+Here’s a more detailed breakdown of how shaping works:

 In dog training, "capturing" refers to a positive reinforcement technique where you wait for your dog to naturally perform a desired behavior and then mark, and reward it.